 Modern architecture World Heritage sites are surprisingly common.
 These UNESCO modern architecture sites come in many shapes and styles, from modern factory architecture to office buildings, houses to performance spaces.
 They’re all fascinating in their own way, and provide an incredible insight into the shaping of the modern world.
-Read on to discover nine of the best Modern Architecture World Heritage sites!
+Read on for the most impressive UNESCO World Heritage Site modernist architecture!

 1. Bauhaus Sites in Weimar and Dessau, Germany – World Heritage Site